szaumoor/ZSTweaks/README.md

 - Voidsword, Void-arrows, Void-bullets (SoD, magic damage)
 - Fierce Swirl +2 (Lava's Shades of the Sword Coast, magic damage)
 - 1d2 Arrows of Antimagic will be skipped (SoD, it's meant to deal almost no damage)
+- Arrows of Detonation are also skipped, since they're not designed to pierce
 - Broken Spirit Arrow +1 will be skipped (The Calling, it's designed to deal almost no damage)

 **Component 1530:** Moderate the inexplicably double damage magical throwing daggers do, to not make them the obvious choice all the time to maximize damage